Osabutey/Azubi_SQL_assignment_1/README.md

 1. The nature of the business/ app was studied to understand the operations
 2. A sample data was collected to understand the data in the app
-3. The schema was drawn as a framework of how the tables should created
-4. Tables were created in the Posgresql
+3. The schema was drawn as a framework of how the tables should created 4 Tables were created in Posgresql

 CREATE TABLE users (
 u_id integer PRIMARY KEY,